CatherineTrevor/gothenburg-netball/README.md

 **Feature 3:** Sponsorship opportunities.
 This feature has not been implemented in the first release as the club doesn't have the necessary presence yet to create interest from potential sponsors.

+**Feature 4:** Membership form.
+This was intended to be included in the original release, however for now it will be emailed to potential members and will be deployed in a future release, as part of the digital requirements in Feature 1.

 ## Structure

 The website is structured into four pages: Home | What is netball? | Get in touch | Photo gallery